cirruslabs/cirrus-ci-docs/quick-start.md

   script: gradle check
 ```

-Please check [Writing Tasks](docs/writing-tasks.md) guide for more details.

 That's all!
-After pushing `.cirrus.yml` is pushed a build with all the tasks will be created.
-GitHub status checks for ecah task will appear momentarily.
+After pushing `.cirrus.yml` a build with all the tasks defined in `.cirrus.yml` file will be created.

-# Private Repositories
+GitHub status checks for each task will appear momentarily.

+?> Please check [a high level overview of what's happening under the hood](docs/build-life.md) when a changed is pushed
+and [this guide](docs/writing-tasks.md) to learn more about how to write tasks.